mvp5464/interviewPrep/typeScript.md

 obj.two = 2; # Works fine
 obj.three = "three"; # Gives Error

-# Index signatures like this one can also be expressed with utility types like Record<string, number>.
+# Index signatures like this can also be expressed with utility types like Record<string, number>.
 ```

 - TypeScript Enums